-We investigate ENSO-driven changes in temperature, O_2 , and pH in the subsurface (100 m) in Fig. 6d-f.
-A similar cross-shore gradient in temperature occurs at 100 m compared to the surface, with anomalies larger than 2σ in some regions along the coast (Fig. 6d).
-However, the 100 m signal is more limited to within a \sim 100 km wide band along the coast.
-The mean response of 100 m O_2 to ENSO is drastically different than the O_2 response at the surface, with positive anomalies within a 100 km band along the coast, indicating that two different processes govern the O_2 response to ENSO at the surface and at depth (Fig. 6e).
-The 100 m pH signal looks largely the same as the surface pH signal, with a slightly broader cross-shore region with positive pH anomalies of up to 2σ (Fig. 6f).
-These positive pH anomalies are also more widespread northward and southward along the coast at 100 m compared to the surface.
-Furthermore, the 100 m pH signal is very similar to the 100 m O_2 signal (compare Fig. 6e and 6f), suggesting a common subsurface process influencing both variables.
+The mean response of $100~\mathrm{m}$ O_2 to ENSO is drastically different than the O_2 response at the surface, with positive anomalies within a $100~\mathrm{km}$ band along the coast, indicating that two different processes govern the O_2 response to ENSO at the surface and at depth (Fig. 6e).
+The $100~\mathrm{m}$ pH signal looks largely the same as the surface pH signal, with a slightly broader cross-shore region with positive pH anomalies of up to 2σ (Fig. 6f).
+These positive pH anomalies are also more widespread northward and southward along the coast at $100~\mathrm{m}$ compared to the surface.
+Furthermore, the $100~\mathrm{m}$ pH signal is very similar to the $100~\mathrm{m}$ O_2 signal (compare Fig. 6e and 6f), suggesting a common subsurface process influencing both variables.

 In Fig. 7 we examine the same offshore cross-sections as in Fig. 2 and focus on the response of temperature, O_2 , and pH to ENSO in the vertical plane.
-Again, we show El Niño minus La Niña composite anomalies.
 The differing response of O_2 to ENSO at the surface and at 100 m that we observed in Fig. 6 is also clearly visible in all four offshore cross-sections in Fig. 7 (b, e, h, and k).
-The pH (Fig. 7(c, f, i, l)) and O_2 responses are very similar between 32°N and 36°N, suggesting that here, they are both affected by the same processes.
-Between 40°N and 45°N on the other hand, El Niño minus La Niña pH anomalies are mostly positive throughout the water column, indicating that in this region there is a different process at play affecting pH in the top \sim 100 m as opposed to O_2 at the same latitude.
+The O_2 and pH responses in Fig. 7(c, f, i, l) are very similar between 30°N and 35°N, suggesting that here, they are both affected by the same processes.
+Between 40°N and 45°N on the other hand, pH anomalies are largely positive throughout the water column, indicating that in this region there is a different process at play affecting pH in the top \sim 100 m as opposed to O_2 at the same latitude.